fastlane/fastlane/README.md

 - Ask the script user for a changelog
 - Deploy a new version just by starting a Jenkins job
 - Post the deployment status on Slack
-- Upload the latest screenshots on your server
+- Upload the latest screenshots to your server

-- Many more things, be creative and let me know :)
+For further actions, check out [fastlane](https://github.com/KrauseFx/fastlane)

 #### Use the exposed Ruby classes
 Some examples: